Ajmasta/google-homepage/README.md

-This is a simple project to do the Google Homepage from scracth
+This is a simple project to build the Google Homepage from scratch